From Star Trek: Theurgy Wiki

 In Dutch, the meaning of the noble name Dewitt was "white".
 The surname fit the redhead that was born in 2347, and Jennifer Louise Dewitt was raised by her Dutch parents in Dordecht before she later attended school in Oxford University at the age of sixteen, moving to the United Kingdom in her youth.
 Oxford University welcomed applications from students regardless of their age, as long as they could demonstrate a mature approach to the study of their chosen fields, including skills of critical analysis, wide contextual knowledge and the ability to manage their own time effectively.

-During the Dominion War the Cortes served as a troop transport under the command of Captain Quentin Swofford.
-For this purpose, its secondary hull modified to hold a small battalion of troops.
-The war hardened Dewitt, rising in recognition as a capable officer, and luckily for her, she did not remain on the Cortes in 2374, when it went missing, presumed destroyed by the Jem'Hadar.
+During the Dominion War the Cortez was under the command of Captain Quentin Swofford.
+The war hardened Dewitt, rising in recognition as a capable officer, and luckily for her, she did not remain on the Cortez in 2374, when it went missing, presumed destroyed by the Jem'Hadar.
 Dewitt had been promoted to Lieutenant and to serve on the USS Rapier by then, a Sabre-class ship.
 There, she briefly served as Chief Tactical Officer with Aisha S'Iti at the helm, after the Cardassian ex-Maquis came aboard in 2375.

 Recognising how ill all former Maquis were treated, Dewitt took it upon herself to correct this injustice, which ended up with her causing too much controversy.
 They were given specific orders concerning the Maquis crewmembers, which she chose to oppose.
 This caused her to be transferred to the Black Opal, a secret weapon facility in the middle of nowhere, close to the RNZ.

 Story Excerpt: Concerning Transfer to the Black Opal